cgrindel/bazel-starlib/bzlformat/README.md

 ### 5. (Optional) Update Your CI Test Runs

-To ensure that all of your Bazel packages are monitored by `rules_bzlformat`, add a call to `bazel run //:bzlformat_missing_pkgs_test` to your CI test runs.
+To ensure that all of your Bazel packages are monitored by `bzlformat`, add a call to `bazel run //:bzlformat_missing_pkgs_test` to your CI test runs.
 If any Bazel packages are missing `bzlformat_pkg` declarations, this executable target will exit with a non-zero value.